 “We lived in Siauliai for several years, but then my father became the governor of the Panevezys district and we moved to the city there.”

 Panevezys, a royal town founded in the early 16th century, is on the plain of the Nevezis River, about fifty miles east of Siauliai.
 During the interwar years Lithuania was divided into 24 districts and each district had its own governor.

 “My father was the governor of Panevezys until 1938.”

-Vytas Staskevicius went to grade school and high school in Panevezys, but then his father was transferred to Zerasai, a place that was a summer resort.
+Vytas went to grade school and high school in Panevezys, but then his father was transferred to Zerasai, a place that was a summer resort.
 In 1834 Zerasai had burned down and been rebuilt.
-Two years later it was renamed Novoalexandrovsk, in honor of Czar Alexander’s son, but after WWI the name was expunged.
+Two years later it was renamed Novoalexandrovsk, in honor of Czar Alexander’s son, but after the Great War the name was expunged.

-“We had always needed to study a second language in school, and since my mother was Russian, studying Russian was easy for me.
-But, when I got to Zerasai I found out they only had English as a second language, no Russian.
+“We always studied a second language in school, and since my mother was Russian, studying it was easy for me.
+But when I got to Zerasai I found out they only had English as a second language, no Russian.
 My father had to hire a tutor to help me.”

-“The Russians came in 1940.
-All the high officials were let go and the Russians selected new people they wanted to run the country.
-They said they didn’t run the country themselves, the Lithuanians did, but it was the Lithuanian Communists who were in charge, so it was actually the Russians.”
+“The Soviets came in 1940.
+All the high officials were let go and the Russians selected new people who they wanted to run the country.
+They always said they didn’t run the country themselves, we Lithuanians did, but it was the Lithuanian Communists who were in charge, so it was actually the Russians.”

-The Staskevicius family returned to their farm, renting a house in Siauliai, dividing their time between town and country.
+The Staskevicius family went to their farm, while renting a house in Siauliai, dividing their time between town and country.

 The Russian annexation of Lithuania was completed by the late summer of 1940.
 Businesses were nationalized and collectivization of land began.
 As the Russian presence expanded the family discussed leaving the Baltics.